Theo-H719/Liberation-Day-Analysis-/README.md

 Core Findings

-1. The Death of "Cheap Shipping" (E-Commerce)The end of the de minimis exemption on August 29, 2025, fundamentally broke the business model for direct-from-China retail.
+1. The Death of "Cheap Shipping" (E-Commerce).
+The end of the de minimis exemption on August 29, 2025, fundamentally broke the business model for direct-from-China retail.
 - Finding: E-commerce stocks (ONLN) underperformed the S&P 500 by 4.2% within 7 days of the announcement.
 - Thesis: The 2025 tariffs ended the "Direct-to-Consumer" era of global trade, forcing a shift back to traditional bulk warehousing.
 2. The Manufacturing "K-Shaped" Recovery